saeedalam/jump-to-go/chapters/Chapter-13-Concurrency-Patterns.md

-# **Chapter 13: Concurrency Patterns**
+# **Chapter 13: Concurrency Patterns in Go**

----

-## **13.1.
-Introduction to Concurrency Patterns**

-### Why Use Concurrency Patterns?

-Concurrency patterns help in organizing and structuring concurrent code to make it efficient, maintainable, and scalable.
-Using proper patterns, you can leverage the full potential of concurrency and parallelism without introducing complexity or bugs.

-- **Efficiency**: Leverage multi-core CPUs to handle tasks in parallel.
-- **Scalability**: Distribute workloads across goroutines for better resource utilization.
-- **Maintainability**: Use patterns to simplify complex concurrency logic.

-By employing concurrency patterns, you can avoid pitfalls like race conditions, and ensure that your code is both safe and optimized for real-world tasks.

----
+In Chapter 11, we explored goroutines as the foundation of Go's concurrency model, and in Chapter 12, we delved deeper into channels for communication between goroutines.
+Now, we'll build upon this foundation to explore common concurrency patterns in Go.

+Concurrency patterns are reusable solutions to common problems encountered when writing concurrent programs.
+These patterns help you structure your code to efficiently handle parallelism, manage resources, and avoid common pitfalls like deadlocks, race conditions, and excessive resource consumption.

+In this chapter, we'll explore several essential concurrency patterns, including worker pools, fan-out/fan-in, pipelines, and others that will help you write robust concurrent applications in Go.

-## **13.2.
-Worker Pools**
+## **13.1 Worker Pools**

-A **Worker Pool** is a concurrency pattern that processes tasks using a fixed number of worker goroutines.
-It helps manage resource consumption by limiting the number of goroutines running simultaneously, preventing unnecessary strain on the system.

-### How Worker Pools Work:

-- A **worker** is a goroutine that performs a specific task (such as processing data).
-- The **job queue** stores tasks that need to be processed.
-- Workers **fetch jobs** from the job queue and process them in parallel, while putting results into a result channel.
-- This pattern improves system efficiency and allows for easy scaling by adjusting the number of workers.

----
+A worker pool is a pattern where a fixed number of worker goroutines process tasks from a shared queue.
+This pattern is useful for limiting resource usage and processing multiple tasks concurrently.

-### **13.2.1 Worker Pool by Example**
+### **13.1.1 Basic Worker Pool Implementation**

-#### Problem Statement:

-Process a list of numbers and compute their squares using multiple workers.

-#### **Code Implementation:**

 ```go
 package main